RodrigoNunes06/EmpireMobileApp/README.md

 For this project I used a simple MVVM + Coordinator architecture as I think is simple and flexible and separates responsibilities correctly.

+### Comments
+There are some compromises I had to do in order to go faster. for example the Detail screen should be separated in more components as the constraints can get a bit messy.
+Also the TripDetailViewModel could be improved by creating a model to pass to the view, so all those properties can be avoided.